 Retaining Wall Calculator

-Estimate blocks, drainage gravel, and material cost for concrete block, stone, and timber retaining walls.
+Estimate wall blocks, caps, drainage gravel, and cost for segmental concrete, stone, and timber retaining walls.

 Your Retaining Wall Estimate

-- Enter wall length — total run of the wall in feet.
-For L-shaped or terraced configurations, calculate each section separately and add.
+- Enter wall length — the total run in feet; add sections separately for L-shaped or terraced walls.

-- Select wall height — measured from finished grade at the base to the top of the wall.
-Walls over 4 feet typically require engineering review.
+- Select height — measured from finished grade at the base to the top; over 4 ft usually needs engineering.

-- Set waste factor — 10% covers a straight wall with a few corners.
-Increase to 15-20% for curved walls where many blocks need to be cut.
+- Set waste — 10% covers a straight wall with corners; 15–20% for curves where blocks are cut.

 Retaining walls fail for one reason more than any other: trapped water.
-When rain saturates the soil behind the wall, hydrostatic pressure builds rapidly — far more force than the soil's weight alone.
-A 3-foot wall without drainage can experience hundreds of pounds per square foot of lateral pressure after a heavy rain.
-Even well-built walls eventually fail under this load if the water has nowhere to go.
+When rain saturates the soil behind the wall, hydrostatic pressure builds fast — far more force than the soil weight alone.
+A 3-foot wall without drainage can see hundreds of pounds per square foot of lateral pressure after a storm, and even well-built walls eventually lean or crack under it.

-The fix is straightforward: 12 inches of crushed gravel directly behind the wall for the full height, plus a 4-inch perforated pipe at the base that daylights to a lower grade.
-That single detail is what separates walls that last 30 years from ones that lean and crack in five.
-Plan this into your material budget before you price the blocks.
+The fix is simple: 12 inches of crushed gravel directly behind the wall for the full height, plus a 4-inch perforated pipe at the base that daylights to a lower grade.
+That single detail separates walls that last 30 years from ones that fail in five.
+The gravel result here includes both the drainage layer and the compacted base trench — budget it before you price blocks.

 |---|---|---|---|---|